13 fresh chicken distributors fined record S$26.9m for price fixing, market sharing

 "In view of the high combined market shares of the parties and as chicken is the most commonly consumed meat in Singapore, the parties’ anti-competitive conduct impacted a large number of customers including supermarkets, restaurants, hotels, wet market stalls and hawker stalls, and ultimately, end-consumers of these fresh chicken products," said the commission.

-Last December, CCCS issued a supplementary PID against the parties, and received further written and oral representations.
+Last December, CCCS issued a supplementary decision against the parties, and received further written and oral representations.

 CCCS said it carefully considered all the representations in reaching its findings.